"This gorgeous, audacious novel goes far beyond a story of two girls… Meidav is an American original.”—Anne Trubek, The Daily Beast

 -- Thomas Meaney

 "You think you know me and still my name slips away on your tongue.
 You've probably seen me countless times, but you never noticed.
 There has been surgery on my face, yes, to disguise me.
 Yet I live in your pile of clippings, I exist in your mind as a niggling question, a thing troubling your sleep certain nights.
 I understand your dilemma.
 You would not give it the importance of a dilemma but having been on your side, I understand how denial becomes an easier route."

 Fiction "The Buddha of the Vedado", "Dog's Journey" and "From the Dung Beetle's Perspective" in recent or upcoming issues of Conjunctions

 Nonfiction "Cuba+Kids-Water" and "The Dead Ones" in recent issues of Zyzzyva

 Abe's Penny, Brooklyn-based literary journal distributed via postcards: 4-part piece published in conjunction with photography

 Interview with Leela Corman for The Millions

 Edie Meidav is a recipient of a Lannan Fellowship and author of the critically acclaimed The Far Field, recipient of the Kafka award for best novel by an American woman, and Crawl Space, winner of the Bard Fiction Prize.
 She lived in Northern California, where she directed the MFA writing program at the New College of California on Valencia Street in San Francisco.
-She is currently writer-in-residence at Bard College in upstate New York.
+She teaches in the MFA program at UMass Amherst.